hiddenderek/lib-flow/README.md

 }
 ```

+This regex is essentially ignoring anything in the parameter as it has an unknown value.

 ### `method`

 The type of method you will be using for your endpoint.
 Currently supports GET, POST, PUT, PATCH, and DELETE.